-Women in leadership continues to be a topic of debate.
-Most of the information out there focuses on the statistics of wage parity (or lack thereof) and the low percentage of women in leadership positions.
+Women in leadership roles continues to be a topic of debate.
+Most of the information out there focuses on the statistics of wage parity (or lack thereof) and the low percentage of women in leadership roles.

 For example, a recent report released by the University of Denver’s Colorado Women’s College entitled “Benchmarking Women’s Leadership in the United States” concludes that not much has changed in the last four years.
 On average, women still hold fewer than 20 percent of leadership positions across all sectors.

 In September 2013, Catalyst, a non-profit dedicated to expanding opportunities for women in the workplace, published a compilation of data sources related to wage and opportunity differential by gender.
 The piece concludes: “Based on median annual earnings for full-time, year-round workers, women earned 76.5% of men’s earnings in 2012.”

 The prevailing theory about the lack of women leaders in senior positions has revolved around the notion that “it’s a male club.”
 But a recent Gallup poll on American’s gender preference for a boss states that overall, people prefer a male boss over a female.
 Forty percent of women would prefer a male boss while 51 percent of men have no preference on the gender of their immediate manager.
 Does this data dispel the myth that it’s a misogynistic bias of a male-dominated senior leadership that is holding women back?
 Or do men genuinely make better leaders?
 Here are our leadership tips for women.

 Is it a gender issue?